flikkr/USB-e-Tour-app/README.md

 Install apk directly onto device

-2. Package walkthrough:
+### Package walkthrough

 *   /com.example.usb/

 This package contains all the different fragments and activities that are used in our application, such as the navigation, room search or contact page.

 	- About:	Information regarding the building such as facts.
 	- Contacts:	Contact information and timetable related to the USB.